9track/FlashFloppy-wiki/IMG.CFG-Configuration-File.md

 in the root folder or FF/ subfolder of your USB drive.
 An example is provided in the examples/ subfolder of the FlashFloppy distribution.

+**NOTE:** If FF/ exists, IMG.CFG must reside there, as the root folder isn't searched.

 ## Tags

 The file is divided into sections, each starting with a *tag name* in